MikeTeddyOmondi/todoctl/README.md

 # `todoctl`
-CLI Application for managing tasks in the terminal
+Command line interface application for managing tasks in your terminal.

 ## Installation